Carina-P/Love-Pilates/README.md

 ## Wireframes
 I used Balsamiq Wireframes to build rudimentary wireframes for a basic understanding.
 I have made wireframes for three pages and for each page I have frames for each of Desktop/Tablet/Mobile.
-The wireframes a saved in this workspace under assets/wireframes/wireframes.pdf.
+The wireframes a saved in this workspacee under assets/wireframes/wireframes.pdf.

 ## Design Choices
 The theme of this sight is Pilates, working out in a smart way, strengthening the body never hurting it.
 The feeling is sensible, calm but also a little tough.
-Calm pastelle colours with some strong colours.
+Calm pastelle colours with some strong colours that make a positive feeling and attract to interaction.
+I want the site to feel modern and the hero-image is a picture not a photo.
 ### Fonts
 I have choosen **Open Sans** that I think is a clear, friendly, easy to read font.
 ### Icons
 **Icons** used where provided by [Font Awesome](https://fontawesome.com/), used in **moderation** and are self explanatory.
 ### Colours
+* For body text: Silver Sand #B1C0C5, Rich Black Fogra 39 #080708 and white #ffffff
+* For body background: white #ffffff
+* For background header and footer: Wheat EAD1A2
+* For additional background and borders: Rose Madder DF2935

 ### Styling
 ### Images
 ### Backgrounds